Vertex algebras and quantum master equation: Vertex algebra and BV master equation

 We consider the dual $\Z$-graded vector space $\h^*$ with the induced symplectic pairing still denoted by $\abracket{-,-}$.
 The $\Z/2\Z$-grading associated to the $\Z$-grading defines the parity on $\h^*$.
 The extra $\Z$-grading of conformal weight will not be explicit at this stage.
 At this stage, we assume for simplicity that the pairing $\abracket{-,-}$ on $\h^*$ has conformal weight $-1$ and obtain the vertex algebra $\V[[\h^*]]$ as in Section \ref{section-VA-example}.
-The same discussion can be easily generalized when the conformal weight $\abracket{-,-}$ is different from $-1$.
-We describe such an example in Section \ref{section-B}.
+The same discussion can be easily generalized when the conformal weight $\abracket{-,-}$ is different from $-1$ or examples of chiral bosons.
+We describe such an example of Heisenberg vertex algebra in Section \ref{section-B}.